Fixing Variable Types¶

 [1] 1500.25

-If our data is recorded in a different format, we can explicitly set the decimal mark and grouping characters in the locale
+If our data is recorded in a different format, we can explicitly set the decimal mark and grouping characters in the locale argument so that the data is converted properly:

 parse_number("€1.500,25", locale=locale(grouping_mark=".", decimal_mark=","))